FlagOpen/FlagScale/tests/README.md

    └── results_test
    ```

-   *Note: We have included data and model files that you can use.
+   *Note: We have included data and task files that you can use.
 For more details, consult the training configuration file of the respective test case.
-If you need to add your own test data or model files, please contact us.*
+If you need to add your own test data or task files, please contact us.*

 3. Modify the yml configuration file in the workflow to enable online testing: